 Out there somewhere, on the edge of the endless waters there lives a village full of people who sometimes become animals themselves.
 They can switch back and forth.
 In that village, the children became fewer and fewer until there was only one small boy…all the rest were old ones.
 The food was easy there…fish in the river… deer that had little fear, roots, berries and acorns when the time was right.
 So as the village became filled with old ones…they could still feed themselves.
 But the boy…he was a lonely one.

-Sometimes the boy would good on long walks…always hoping he would find another child he could play with.
+Sometimes the boy would go on long walks…always hoping he would find another child he could play with.
 One day he spotted a small boy walking along the path toward him.
 He was about the same age, but his skin was darker from the sun and he wore only two flaps of skin hanging from his waist.
-His bow and his arrows were skillfully made and quite beautiful.
+His bow and his arrows were beautifully fashioned.
 The darker boy greeted the village boy as though he knew he was coming.
 He motioned for the village boy to follow him…and he did.

 He showed the village boy a path to cliffs which looked down on the endless waters.
 They both stood on the edge of the cliff looking down at the water…but the water did not stand still like it does in a lake.
 They water was in constant motion.
 Waves crashed onto the rocks below, shooting white water up high into the air.
 The two boys sat on the edge of the cliff with the feet hanging over and they began to talk.